chase-mortensen/chase-mortensen.github.io/content/projects/task-list.md

 ### Task Details

 This is state 3 and is shown when a task is selected.
+From this state, the user can edit or delete a task or deselect the task and return to state 1.

 <br>
 {{< figure src="/assets/task-list/wf-3-month.png" >}}

 ### Add/Edit Task

-This is state 4.
-Edit is the same as this 'Add Task' page but populates fields with data and changes the title from 'Add' to 'Edit.'
+This page is state 4.
+The edit version is the same as this 'Add Task' page but populates fields with data and changes the title from 'Add' to 'Edit.'
+From this page, the user can fill out the form and cancel or save the task.

 <br>
 {{< figure src="/assets/task-list/wf-4-month.png" >}}

 ### Home Page with Undo

 This one is state 5.
 It is essentially the same as the state 1 home page (although this image is displaying the month calendar), but it shows a toast notification with the option to undo the last action (adding, editing, removing a task, etc.).
+Pressing undo should undo whatever action was just taken and return the user to the home page.

 <br>
 {{< figure src="/assets/task-list/wf-5-month.png" >}}